 Let’s face it.
 Most of us were not taught how to have great relationships, and we certainly were not taught how to have intimate ones.
 So, it is no wonder that in today’s society the success rate for lasting relationships is not high and the statistics show that 1 in 3 marriages end in divorce.
 It has even been said recently that when you get married you and your partner should put away 5% of your income to pay for your divorce!
 It is pretty sad it is now considered wise to budget for it in our future.

 Where does this leave us?
 With extra baggage filled with compounded insecurities that we will carry through to the next relationship we share, it is not easy to share your life with another person.
 The relationship needs just as much attention as every other aspect of your life, but too often it is not given priority.
 Complacency takes over and we start to take each other for granted.
 More so if we are married, as the common belief is held that “if we are committed through marriage then my partner will accept things as they are.”
 Unfortunately this is not always the case.

 Our basic human need is to be loved and to be touched.
 This is one of the highest forms of validation that keeps us connected.
-When your partner compliments you with words of love, encouragement and support, even when you are wearing your sexy bed hair and no make-up, or thongs and old work shorts, it naturally affirms that they care and they still find us attractive even when we aren’t quite feeling it.
+When your partner compliments you with words of love, encouragement and support, even when you are wearing your sexy bed hair and no make-up, or thongs and old work shorts, it naturally affirms that they care and they still find you attractive even when you aren’t quite feeling it.
 When this does not exist, it is the first area of intimacy in the relationship to suffer and when this door closes, your openness to communicate begins to shut down too.

 So why do we have difficulty staying connected in a loving partnership?
 In all honesty, if it truly was loving, you wouldn’t be thinking outside the relationship and dream of greener pastures.

 Let me paint a picture for you.